List of Neighbours characters introduced in 2022: Sadie Rodwell

 Sadie Rodwell, played by Emerald Chan, made her first appearance on 27 January 2022.
 Chan's casting details were announced on 18 January 2022.
 Sadie is introduced alongside mean girl Aubrey Laing (Etoile Little) in a storyline that sees Zara Selwyn (Freya Van Dyke) being bullied at school.
 Sadie is the daughter of the preintroduced Andrew Rodwell (David Lamb; Lloyd Will) and Wendy Rodwell (Candice Leask).
 Neighbours executive producer, Jason Herbison, teased, "We also have a new family moving into the street."
 This led to fan speculation that Sadie, Andrew and Wendy could be promoted to regular characters and it was later revealed on screen that they would be moving into 26 Ramsay Street.
 In an interview, Chan revealed that she was unaware of Sadie's connection to Andrew and Wendy until the end of her first storyline.
 Chan was later added to the opening titles.
 Script producer Shane Isheev revealed that Sadie was planned to have siblings, however the serial's cancellation prevented them from being introduced.
-Sadie appears in the final episode of Neighbours on 28 July 2022.
+Sadie appears in the finale episode of Neighbours on 28 July 2022, and returned when the series recommenced in 2023.

-At Erinsborough High, Sadie is introduced to Zara Selwyn by teacher Jane Harris (Annie Jones on her first day, along with her best friend, Aubrey Laing.
+At Erinsborough High, Sadie is introduced to Zara Selwyn by teacher Jane Harris (Annie Jones) on her first day, along with her best friend, Aubrey Laing.
 Sadie and Aubrey quickly ditch Zara, but add her on social media after she sets off the school's fire alarm.
 They later ask her to join them for coffee and apologise for ditching her.
 Sadie and Aubrey pick up Zara from her house and notice that she lives near Hendrix Greyson (Ben Turland), who they both have crushes on.
 Zara tells them they work together and are friends, and Sadie and Aubrey are surprised when Zara later convinces Hendrix to play frisbee with them.
 After watching Jane scold Zara for not handing in her homework, Sadie and Aubrey pull a prank on Jane, which Zara gets the blame for.
 Zara continuously tells Sadie and Aubrey that Hendrix is into her, but they doubt her story as he has a girlfriend, so they ask her to prove it.
 She sends them photos of a text seemingly from Hendrix declaring his love and an engraved pendent he gave her.
 The following day, the girls tell Zara that a bin was set on fire at the school and they ask Zara if she did it, but she tells them she was not even on school grounds.
 Zara wonders if Sadie and Aubrey started the fire to get back at Jane again, but they deny it.
 Zara learns that Sadie has been given her old job at the café and that she and Aubrey know about the fire outside Jane's house.
 Zara apologises for accusing them of starting the bin fire, which they accept.